VanossGaming: Early life

 Fong was born on May 31, 1992, and raised in Toronto, Ontario; he is of Korean and Chinese descent.
-When Fong was young, he played video games "here and there", which included children's adventure and puzzle titles such as Freddi Fish and Pajama Sam.
+Although Fong never played video games that much when he was young, he did occasionally play more simpler video games "here and there", which included children's adventure and puzzle titles such as Freddi the Fish and Pajama Sam.
 Later in his youth, he played Duke Nukem 3D and said it was the first "violent game" he played; Fong frequently used cheat codes such as 'God-mode' or 'unlimited ammo' to make the game more enjoyable.
 He graduated from Richmond Hill High School and studied economics at the University of Pennsylvania, but he later dropped out in his second year to focus on his YouTube channel as a full-time commitment.
 He said that his parents were initially concerned that he was neglecting his studies in favor of producing content for his YouTube channel, admitting that "Even though there's a lot of potential for somebody starting a YouTube channel it's obviously not a guaranteed path."

 Fong used to play ice hockey.
 He started when he was six and played it competitively for many years before he started his YouTube channel.
 Fong spent several years playing in the Ontario Junior Hockey League where he played for four different teams, Villanova Knights (2009–2010), Vaughan Vipers (2010–2011), Dixie Beehives (2011) and Aurora Tigers (2011–2012).
 As a forward, he played 127 games, scoring 24 goals, whilst racking up 49 assists, and 73 points.
 Fong revealed that whilst playing at youth level, he played against future National Hockey League (NHL) players Tyler Seguin and Jeff Skinner whilst the duo played in the Greater Toronto Hockey League with the Toronto Nationals.